kizito9898/IT-Documentation/Level-RMM/Level-Overview.md

 ![Screenshot](images/screenshot799.jpg)
 ---

-**Install new agents on Windows 10 Ma
+**Install new agents on Windows 10 Machine
 * click on the Install new agent
 ![Screenshot](images/screenshot707.jpg)
 * Install new monitoring agent (Select the operating system from the list.
 Site for Windows macOS, Linux) -> Download Installer or One line Command Using Powershell Command.